Skip to main content

 Table

-How to delete all the incoming emails and newsletters automatically
+How to delete all incoming emails and newsletters automatically

-When you set this filter, Gmail will send this kind of email to the trash, by watching for the word “unsubscribe†in the body of the message.
-Generally, this kind of messages you don’t want to receive contains this word in the bottom.
+When you set this filter, Gmail will send this kind of email to the trash, by watching for the word unsubscribe in the body of the message.
+Generally, this kind of message you don’t want to receive contains this word at the bottom.

 We know that some newsletters bring great content to you, not just promotions, so you can include their email addresses using the operator .
 Follow these steps: